carpoolagency/carpoolagency.github.io/_posts/2016-12-14-Data-Driven-Collaboration-Part-3-Sustaining-Performance-through-Continuous-Value-Delivery.md

 <!--more-->

-Previously, we identified the importance of migrating from simple activity measures to those that identify when collaborative relationships are being formed.
+Previously, we identified the importance of migrating from simple activity measures to those that signify when collaborative relationships are being formed.
 It is through these relationships that tangible outcomes are achieved.
 Therefore, it is not surprising that analytics—as applied to sustained relationship-building—plays an important role in continuous value delivery from collaboration.

 For example, a CEO from one of Carpool’s clients had been using Yammer to receive questions for a regular Q&A session, but they’d grown concerned that the CEO’s infrequent posts in the group were creating an echo chamber among the same small group of contributors.
 Careful analysis showed that this was more perception than reality, and the group showed a great deal of variety in cross-organization conversation.
 As this was precisely the executive’s goal in forming the group, the team doubled down on their investment in this executive-to-company relationship.